 Credit Card On

-We require a credit card to be
+We require a credit card to be kept on

 If your insurance requires a co-insurance (percentage of the